Coherence Attacks and Countermeasures in Interposer-Based Systems: System Design

 \subsubsection{NoC Configuration}

-The network topology (as well as the routing algorithm) of the interposer NoC do not impact the SNI design.
-This is because SNIs are emplaced at the interface between chiplets or memory controllers and the active interposer, whereas a similar placement will be followed in any topology.
-However, the width of the physical link has an impact on the SNI design and its logic.
-In our design and evaluation, the link width is 128 bits within chiplets and 64/128 bits within the interposer.
+Regardless of the interposer's NoC topology, CMCs are emplaced at the interface between chiplets or MCs and the active interposer.
+However, the width of the physical link does impact the CMC design and its logic.
+In our implementation and evaluation, the link width is 128 bits within chiplets and 64/128 bits within the interposer.

-Recall that we adopt the broadcast-based MOESI Hammer protocol~\cite{Conway_2010}, described in Sec.~\ref{sec:cc}, and also discussed in more detail for its message field further below.
-Every MOESI Hammer control message fits within a 128-bit flit.
-Thus, when such flit enter the interposer, it is broken down into two/one flits which are analyzed in the SNI logic over two/one clock cycles, depending on the 64/128 width of the interposer link.
-In the case of 64-bit links, also depicted in Fig.~\ref{fig:flits}, we dedicate the first cycle to extract the control parameters from the head and the second cycle to extract the address for the cache block being accessed by the coherence message.
-Note that the SNI logic is similar for request and response messages, as both cases require the first two flits to be analyzed.
+In MOESI Hammer (Sec.~\ref{sec:cc}), every control message fits within a single 128-bit flit.
+When a flit enters the interposer, it is broken down into two/one flits which are analyzed in the CMC logic over two/one clock cycles, depending on the 64/128 width of the interposer link.
+In the case of 64-bit links, depicted in Fig.~\ref{fig:flits}, we dedicate the first cycle to extract the control parameters from the head and the second cycle to extract the address for the cache block being accessed.
+The CMC logic is similar for request and response messages, as both cases require the first two flits to be analyzed.

-For other system configurations, with different link widths and/or packet size, we may need to expand the SNI design and its logic, to retrieve the fields across flits over multiple pipeline stages and subsequently perform security checks on the accumulated data.
-Hence, the physical-link width and the flit size determine the latency observed at SNIs.